 Message from Afghanistan Results in Joyful Giving Moment

-On September 4, United Methodist Communities’ Home Office received a message from Deputy Commander Major Rick Moreno, USMC, stationed at Hamid Karzai International Airport in Kabul, Afghanistan.
+On September 4, United Methodist Communities’ Home Office received a message from Deputy Commander Major Rick Moreno, United States Marine Corps, stationed at Hamid Karzai International Airport in Kabul, Afghanistan.
 “We received your care package for Mark Kistler here at the Special Mission Wing, Special Operations Advisory Group.
 It arrived at a perfect time and all the items were well received and went a long way toward lifting spirits.
 We are grateful and would be glad to stay on your mailing list and in your prayers.”

 Since the message came from a form completed on The Shores’ web page, it was then forwarded to some associates there.
-Eventually, it landed in the inbox of Rev. Beth Mallozzi, director of mission and pastoral care who spearheaded a Mission Team of many passionately-involved associates: Pam Walker, Susan Brand, Mary Beth Caggiano, Randy Water, Donna Belfield, and Jennifer Courlas.
+Soon after, it landed in the inbox of Rev. Beth Mallozzi, director of mission and pastoral care who spearheaded a Mission Team of many passionately-involved associates: Pam Walker, Susan Brand, Mary Beth Caggiano, Randy Water, Donna Belfield, and Jennifer Courlas.

 In July, under the leadership of the Mission Team, United Methodist Communities at The Shores’ associates and residents began collecting items to support an Air Force Unit serving in Afghanistan.
 Chief Master Sergeant Mark Kistler represents the joint unit of 25 men and 5 females, serving multiple operating locations there.